-A common question that investors ask themselves is whether the price of a stock is above its intrinsic value or not.
-This question is the starting point for every value investor because it makes no sense to buy a company whose price is far above its actual (intrinsic) value.
-However, it can be tricky to calculate the intrinsic value of a company.
-Besides, other questions and problems arise nowadays.
-Warren Buffett and Charlie Munger themselves admit that today it is more difficult to find companies with an intrinsic value higher than their share price.
-In this article, using the original transcripts of Warren Buffett’s and Charlie Munger’s speech during a Berkshire Hathaway Annual meeting, I show you what these two legends mean by intrinsic value, how they calculate it, and where the problems are nowadays.
+A common question among investors is whether the price of a stock is above its intrinsic value or not.
+However, calculating the intrinsic value can be challenging.
+Besides, Warren Buffett and Charlie Munger admit that today it is more difficult to find companies with an intrinsic value higher than their share price.
+An original transcript of Warren Buffett’s and Charlie Munger’s speech during a Berkshire Hathaway Annual meeting helps to understand what intrinsic value is, how it can be calculated, and why it is so complicated.

 Investors Key Takeaway

-- The reason why investors look at the intrinsic value of a company is that the value of a company and the price (market capitalization) can be different.
-Simply put, the value is what you get for the price.
+- The reason why investors look at a company’s intrinsic value is that its value and the price (market capitalization) can be different.
+Simply put, you can get less value than you pay for.

-- While market capitalization follows the daily fluctuations in the stock market, the intrinsic value of a company allows you to make a stronger fundamental and long-term valuation of a company.
+- While market capitalization follows the daily fluctuations in the stock market, the intrinsic value allows to make a stronger fundamental and long-term valuation of a company.

 - In summary, intrinsic value is the value of a company or an asset class that excludes daily volatility and price fluctuations and paints a fundamental long-term picture of an asset class.